Luftare/deep-sounds/README.md

 - canvas: latest line can be removed
 - canvas: lines outside the canvas (start or end) will not be played
 - canvas: all lines can be transposed up or down
+- canvas: all lines can be offsetted to left or right